Back to Directory Claude Drama Triangle Coach icon

 Tuning the behavior

 • Watch the other party too.
 Remove the "only evaluate the user's own lines" constraint in the Setup section if you also want real-time notifications about drama being done to you.
-Increases noise — be aware this risks turning the coach into a teammate-villainizing tool.
+This increases noise, and be aware it risks turning the coach into a teammate-villainizing tool.

 • Tighten or loosen the confidence threshold.
 Default 90%+ to fire.